UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 {}
 ```

 So that shows the basic route is now published - which fulfils the application 1 scenario shown in the diagram above.
 In order to make it appear on the secondary router and achieve the scenario of application 2 we need to label the route appropriately so that its is also exposed on the router-secondary pods.
-By default we setup the secondary routers with a label based route selector of `"router=secondary"`.
+By default we setup the secondary routers with a label based route selector of `"router-secondary=true"`.

 Here we see the route selector label setup on the secondary router - this indicates that this route will publish routes that are labelled with `"router=secondary"`

 ```
 $ oc describe dc router-secondary | grep ROUTE_LABELS
-      ROUTE_LABELS:                router=secondary
+      ROUTE_LABELS:                router-secondary=true
 ```

 Now we need to switch back to our application project and make the changes to our application b to meet scenario 2